Clarifai/docs/docs/api-guide/workflows/common-workflows/auto-annotation-walkthrough.md

 We will now connect all the models together into a single workflow.

 Every input will be predicted by General Embed model to generate embeddings.
 The output of the embed model \(embeddings\) will be sent to general concept to predict concept and cluster model.
-Then the concept model's output \(a list of concepts with prediction values\) will be sent to concept mapper model which maps Clarifai concepts to your concepts within your app, `people`, `man` and `adult` in this case.
-Then the mapped concepts will be sent to both concept thresholds models \(`GREATER THAN` and `LESS THAN`\). `GREATER THAN` model will filter out the concepts that are lower than corresponding value you defined in model and send the remaining concept list to `write success as me` model which labels the input with these concepts \(your app concepts only\) as you with `success` status.
+Then the concept model's output \(a list of concepts with prediction values\) will be sent to concept mapper model, which maps Clarifai concepts to your concepts within your app, `people`, `man` and `adult` in this case.

+Then the mapped concepts will be sent to both concept thresholds models \(`GREATER THAN` and `LESS THAN`\). `GREATER THAN` model will filter out the concepts that are lower than corresponding value you defined in model and send the remaining concept list to `write success as me` model, which labels the input with these concepts \(your app concepts only\) as you with `success` status.
 You can train or search on these concepts immediately.

-The `LESS THAN` model will filter out concepts that are higher than the corresponding value you defined in the model and send the remaining concept list to `write pending as me` model which labels the input with these concepts \(your app concepts only\) as you with `pending` status.
+The `LESS THAN` model will filter out concepts that are higher than the corresponding value you defined in the model and send the remaining concept list to `write pending as me` model, which labels the input with these concepts \(your app concepts only\) as you with `pending` status.

 The model IDs and model version IDs from the public `clarifai/main` application are fixed to the latest version at the time of this writing \(check GET /models for an always up to date list of available models\), so they are already hard-coded in the code examples below.
 It's possible to use other public model or model version IDs.